waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Walking in a 'G' shape.
 - A narrow walkway exists around the central structure.
 - Interacting with decorative potted plants.

-My `gym_puzzle_solver` agent has provided a new set of hypotheses to test:
-1.  **Hidden Floor Trigger:** Walk over every single accessible tile.
-(Untested)
-2.  **Pushable Statue:** Attempt to push each statue from all four directions.
-(Untested)
-3.  **Statue Interaction Order:** Interact with statues in a specific sequence (e.g., left then right).
-(Tested: Failed, both left-right and right-left orders had no effect.)
-2.  **Pushable Statue:** Attempt to push each statue from all four directions.
+- **Pushable Statue:** Attempt to push each statue from all four directions.
 (Tested: Failed, statues are impassable WALLs.)
-3.  **Statue Interaction:** Attempt to interact with each statue ('A' button).
+- **Statue Interaction:** Attempt to interact with each statue ('A' button).
 (Tested: Failed, only brings up location text.)
-4.  **Perimeter Walk:** Confirmed Puzzle Mechanic: Walking the bottom perimeter from left to right makes Lass (ID 2) appear at (9, 13).
+- **Perimeter Walk:** Confirmed Puzzle Mechanic: Walking the bottom perimeter from left to right makes Lass (ID 2) appear at (9, 13).
 Walking the left perimeter from bottom to top makes her disappear.
 The puzzle involves toggling trainers by walking specific paths.
-4.  **Repeated Guide Dialogue:** Talk to the guide repeatedly.
-(Untested)
-5.  **Time-Based Trigger:** Stand still on a specific tile.
-(Untested)
-6.  **Perimeter Walk:** Walk the perimeter of the room.
-(Untested)

 ## Archived Info